Heffley/PopGenAnalysis/README.md

 genetic analysis of populations with clonal, partially clonal, and/or sexual reproduction.
 PeerJ 2:e281. doi: 10.7717/peerj.281

-Kamvar ZN, Brooks JC and Grünwald NJ (2015) Novel R tools for analysis of genome-wide population genetic data with emphasis on clonality.
+Kamvar ZN, Brooks JC and Grünwald NJ (2015) *Novel R tools for analysis of genome-wide population genetic data with emphasis on clonality*.
 Front.
 Genet.
 6:208. doi: 10.3389/fgene.2015.00208

 Paradis E. & Schliep K. 2019. ape 5.0: an environment for modern